bread

 Can I compost other food wastes along with bread?

-Yes, you can compost many types of food waste such as vegetable scraps, coffee grounds, tea bags, fruit peels, etc., along with bread.
+Yes, we can compost many types of food waste such as vegetable scraps, coffee grounds, tea bags, fruit peels, etc., along with bread.

 Can bread with preservatives be composted?

-It's advisable to avoid composting bread that has synthetic preservatives as these can potentially interrupt the natural composting process.
+It's advisable for us to avoid composting bread that has synthetic preservatives as these can potentially interrupt the natural composting process.

 Search again?